Noah Feldman: Criticism of Modern Orthodox Judaism

 In a New York Times Magazine article, "Orthodox Paradox", Feldman recounted his experiences of the boundaries of inclusion and exclusion of the Modern Orthodox Jewish community in which he was raised, specifically at his high school alma mater, the Maimonides School.
 He contended that his choice to marry a non-Jew led to ostracism by the school, in which he and his then-girlfriend were allegedly removed from the 1998 photograph of his class reunion published in the school newsletter.
 His marriage to a non-Jew is contrary to orthodox Jewish law, although he and his family had been active members of the Harvard Hillel Orthodox minyan.
 The photographer's account of an overcrowded photograph was used to accuse Feldman of misrepresenting a fundamental fact in the story, namely whether he was purposely cropped out of the picture, as many other class members were also cropped from the newsletter photograph due to space limitations.

 His critique of Modern Orthodox Judaism has been commented on by many, including Hillel Halkin, columnist for the New York Sun; Andrew Silow-Carroll, editor of the New Jersey Jewish News; Rabbi Tzvi Hersh Weinreb, executive vice president of the Orthodox Union; Marc B. Shapiro Rabbi Shalom Carmy, tenured professor of Jewish philosophy at Yeshiva University; Rabbi Norman Lamm, chancellor of Yeshiva University; Rabbi Shmuley Boteach; Gary Rosenblatt, editor of Jewish Week, the editorial board of the Jewish Press; Rabbis Ozer Glickman and Aharon Kahn, roshei yeshiva at Yeshiva University; Ami Eden, executive editor of The Forward; Rabbi David M. Feldman, author of Where There's Life, There's Life; and Jonathan Rosenblum, columnist for the Jerusalem Post.

 Personal life

 Feldman was previously married to Jeannie Suk, a professor of law at Harvard Law School and New Yorker contributor, with whom he has two children.
-In 2023, he became engaged to Julia Allison.
+In 2023, he became engaged to Julia Allison, and they married on June 15, 2025.

 Feldman has been called a "hyperpolyglot" and is fluent in English, Hebrew, Arabic, and French.
 He also speaks conversational Korean, and reads Greek, Latin, German, Italian, Spanish and Aramaic.